Data Collection Overview

 Update Health and Lifestyle Questionnaire (UHLQ) or Health and Lifestyle Questionnaire II (HLQ-II):

-This questionnaire was based on ATP’s original Health and Lifestyle Questionnaire (HLQ) completed by all participants who joined ATP between 2001 and 2008.
-Questions covered topics such as personal and family health history, health check-ups, reproductive health, past-year medication use, alcohol, smoking, sun exposure, sleep, occupation and demographic characteristics.
+This questionnaire was based on ATP’s original Health and Lifestyle Questionnaire completed by all participants who joined ATP between 2000 and 2008.
+Questions covered topics such as personal and family health history, health check-ups, reproductive health, past year medication use, alcohol, smoking, sun exposure, sleep, work and demographic characteristics.

 Physical Activity and Nutrition Survey (PANS):

 This survey asked about physical activity and dietary habits.
-The physical activity section was the long form of the International Physical Activity Questionnaire, while the nutrition sections asked about consumption of servings of several food groups similar to those used in Canada’s Food Guide.
+The physical activity section was the long form of the International Physical Activity Questionnaire (IPAQ, Craig et al., 2003), while the nutrition sections asked about consumption of servings of several food groups similar to those used in Canada’s Food Guide (Bush et al., 2007).

 Core Questionnaire (Core):

 This questionnaire was a refined version of the UHLQ combined with the PANS.
-Small changes were made based on feedback from research participants to make the questionnaire easier to complete.
+Small changes were made based on feedback from Research Participants to make the questionnaire easier to complete.
 It included sections on demographic characteristics, cancer screening tests, reproductive health, personal medical history, current medication use, family health history, sleep, sun exposure, food consumed, alcohol, smoking, physical activity, work and body measurements.
+The cohorts in CPTP used the same questions to ensure that the same information was collected across all cohorts.

-Research participants who attended a study centre had several measurements taken during their visit.
-These included blood pressure, resting heart rate, sitting height, standing height, waist and hip circumferences, grip strength, weight and bioimpedance.
-Measurements were recorded in one of two formats: electronically (Onyx, OBiBA open source software) or in a combination of the Study Centre Questionnaire (SCQ) and Physical Measures Recording Booklet (PMRB).
+Research Participants who attended a Study Centre had several measurements taken during their visit.
+These included blood pressure, sitting height, standing height, waist and hip circumferences, grip strength, weight and bioimpedance.
+Measurements were recorded in one of two potential formats: electronically (Onyx, OBiBA open source software) or in a combination of the Study Centre Questionnaire (SCQ) and Physical Measures Recording Booklet (PMRB).

 Summary of Biospecimens Collected